If you are interested in the world of clothing, and in particular that of costumes, you have probably already heard of Antonio Liverano.

 The director is Gianlucca Migliarotti.
 He also directed È poi c’è .

-To understand his vision of the world and therefore of men's clothing, you can read this excellent interview given as part of O'mast 's presentation in 2011.
+To understand his vision of the world and therefore of men's clothing, you can read this excellent interview given as part of the presentation of O'mast in 2011.

 An interview full of truth.
-I feel a little obliged to comment on it in a few lines.
-There you will find the explanation of the difference between bespoke and made-to-measure.
+I feel a bit obliged to comment on it in a few lines.
+You will find the explanation on the difference between bespoke and made-to-measure.

-And to make it short, it joins that of Hugo Jacomet : the bespoke costume is made from a white sheet.
-The half-measure suit is based on already existing patterns which are readjusted to your measurements.
+And to make it short, it is similar to that of Hugo Jacomet : the bespoke suit is made from a blank sheet of paper.
+The half-measure suit is based on existing patterns that are readjusted to your measurements.

-Bespoke tailoring is true ARTisan work.
-Gianlucca believes it is imperfect by definition: it is made from scratch and entirely by hand.
+Bespoke tailoring is a real ARTisan work.
+Gianlucca thinks it is imperfect by definition: it is made from scratch and entirely by hand.

 Gianlucca is also a very keen observer.
 For example, on the difference between the clothing culture in Milan and Naples.
 Between those who dress in Prada and those who go to a traditional tailor; those who wear black (very common in Milan) and those who prefer more color (in Naples).